 The UAE has no restrictions on the repatriation of capital or income.
 If you sell a property and want to transfer the proceeds to your home country, there are no UAE foreign exchange controls preventing this.
 The transfer is straightforward through the UAE banking system, though your bank may apply standard international transfer charges and exchange rate conversions.

-Your home country may, however, have reporting requirements for the inbound receipt of large funds — check with your home country bank and tax advisor.
+Your home country may, however, have reporting requirements for the inbound receipt of large funds, check with your home country bank and tax advisor.
+For broader expat wealth planning, see our guide to personal financial planning for UAE expats.